timower/rM2-stuff/Readme.md

 Currently three gestures are defined:
  * Three finger swipe down: show launcher
- * Three finger swip left/right: switch to next/previous app.
+ * Three finger swipe left/right: switch to next/previous app.

 Pressing `[x]` will close an app, `>` indicates the currently running app, and `*` indicates an app paused in the background.